lstappen/MuSe2020/README.md

 ## Evaluation
-The easiest way is to generate one file as described on the website.
-Good examples how to prepare the format can be found in the muse-topic_models e.g. multimodal transformer or albert.
+The easiest way is to generate a file with all the model predictions as described on the website and then score it against the aggregated labels.
+Good examples of how to prepare the format can be found in the muse-topic_models, e.g. multimodal transformer or albert (metric.py).